 The small and dedicated HILT team is made up of the individuals listed below.
 These colleagues, though, work with a very large HILT community comprised of hundreds of individuals.
 Many members of that community are reflected across this website.
-For example, through grant project teams, the TLC and affinity groups, the student network, and in faculty participation in our colleague conversations.
+For example, through grant project teams, the TLC and affinity groups, the student network, and faculty participation in our colleague conversations.
 As Faculty Director of HILT, I invite you to be in touch with members of the team or me directly to get involved with our collective work to facilitate innovation and excellence in learning and teaching at Harvard.

 – Dustin Tingley, Faculty Director, Harvard Initiative for Learning and Teaching